Gianlooca/alteramusica/README.md

 1. As the site owner, I want users to find the general website experience appealing.
 2. As the site owner, I want users to understand swiftly the mission of the company.
 3. As the site owner, I want the users to understand the specific value of the company.
+4. As the site owner, I want to spread the value of analog music collecting.
-3. As the site owner, I want to acquire more items to re-sell.
+5. As the site owner, I want to acquire more items to re-sell.
-5. As the site owner, I want the users to be able to contact us.
+6. As the site owner, I want the users to be able to contact us.

 ## Design